15 Best Gutter Companies in

 Different Types of Gutters

 The total cost of your gutters, as well as their weight, sustainability and durability, will be affected by the material you choose.
-Some common options for gutter materials are:
+Common gutter materials include:

-- Vinyl: Vinyl gutters are the least expensive, but they don't always hold up well in very hot or cold climates.
-PVC vinyl is extremely bad for the environment, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but don't hold up over time in very hot or cold climates.
+Gutters made of PVC vinyl are extremely bad for the environment, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.

 - Titanium Zinc: Titanium zinc gutters will be expensive, but will last much, much longer than many options.
 This material does not rust, and it doesn't typically show scratches.
 Titanium zinc gutters are less eco-friendly than some other options, but their longevity helps to make up for it.